JTuyuc7/core-code-upskilling-jaime-tuyuc/README.md

 Repository for Bootcamp Core Code Upskilling

 # Week 1 challenges
-[Ensure question](weekly-challenges\week-1\ensure_question.js) Return the string with the "?" at the end of the string.
+Return the string with the "?" at the end of the string.

-* First approach

 ```javascript
 function ensureQuestion(s) {